Bae Da-bin: Career

 Bae Da-bin started her career as a model.
-She first appeared in SBS 2018 TV series Should We Kiss First?.
+She first appeared in the SBS 2018 TV series Should We Kiss First?.
 She gained recognition from her supporting role in JTBC's Gangnam Beauty and MBC's Less Than Evil (2018).
 She then appeared in major roles in tvN's Arthdal Chronicles (2019) SBS's Do You Like Brahms?
 (2020) and Netflix original Love Alarm season 2 in 2021.
-She was also cast in film Pipeline (2021).
+She was also cast in the film Pipeline (2021).

 In 2022 she was cast in KBS weekend drama It's Beautiful Now as main lead, which was premiered on April 2.

 Personal life

-Bae spent her formative days in New Zealand as she moved to the country when she was in the fifth grade of elementary school.
-She came to Korea at the age of twenty-one, and worked as part-timer in broadcasting industry.
-Her younger brother is Bae Ho-young, who is currently active as a member of boy group Verivery.
+Bae spent her formative years in New Zealand as she moved there when she was in the fifth grade.
+She returned to Korea at the age of twenty-one, and worked as a part-timer in the broadcasting industry.
+Her younger brother is Bae Ho-young, who is currently a member of the boy group Verivery.